-Form the history of a design classic, to a tour of world diversity, to crossing the line that divides utility from beauty, the basics of transit map design have an almost universal appeal.
+Form the history of a design classic, to a tour of world diversity, to crossing the line that divides utility from beauty, the basics of transit map design have an almost universal appeal, and now airline maps give an extra dimensions.
 To enquire about a booking, contact me by email.

 A lighthearted look at historic and modern urban rail maps worldwide, showing the design issues that they illustrate, and naming and shaming the worst.
 Highlights include:

 - My top ten all time great historic maps; the innovative and well-executed ones that raised the bar.My suggestions for five modern networks that consistently release high-quality usable designs (and London isn’t one of them).My ten all-time worst designs; the ones that need(ed) urgent attention, or worse, should never have left the drawing board.